Version updated on 18 May 2020

 This concerns any public establishment, public interest groups, social security body or any organisation responsible for the management of a public administrative service.
 However, this does not apply to the power, by independent administrative authorities or independent public authorities, to impose sanctions as this cannot be delegated.

 Extension of the office term of any member of an administrative collegiate body or authority whose term expires during the period running from 12 March 2020 until 30 June 2020 inclusive.
 The extension of office term is until 30 June 2020 at the latest or, where an election must take place, until 31 October 2020.

 Except in municipalities where the municipal council was elected in its entirety in the 1st round of the electron of municipal and community councillors held on 15 March 2020 and in the public establishments for municipal cooperation with own taxation mentioned in VI of article 19 of the emergency law of 23 March 2020 to deal with the Covid-19 epidemic, for which this mechanism is applicable from 12 March until the date of entry into office of the municipal and community coucillors elected in the 1st round.

 For the provisions of Articles 1, 3, 7 and 8 of ORdinance No. 2020-391.

 ♦ ♦ ♦

-Gide's Mergers & Acquisitions / Corporate practice group is available to answer any questions you may have in this respect.
+The partners of Gide's Public Law, Energy & Environment practice group are on hand to answer any questions you may have in this respect.
 You may also get in touch with your usual contact at the firm.